dead-end/Git/Delete-unreachable.md

 - delete the unreachable objects

 ### Get root objects oids
 To get a list of root object oids we have to read the references under ˋ.git/refsˋ.
-They include local branches and remote branches which are created by sync calls.
+They include:

+- local branches
+- local tags
+- remote branches
+- remote tags

+Especially when you sync the repository, you can get objects which are only reachable from newly created remote branches.

 Additionally we have to read the object ids from the ´.git/index´ file.
 Especially the staged objects are added to the store and have no other reference than the in the ˋ.git/indexˋ file.